Iran fuels centrifuges, resumes uranium enrichment at Fordow

 “Two other remaining chains of IR1 centrifuges (348 centrifuges) will be used for producing and enriching stable isotopes in the facility.”

-U.S. President Donald Trump exited the deal, saying it was flawed to Iran’s advantage.
+In pulling out of the deal, U.S. President Donald Trump said it was flawed to Iran’s advantage.
 Washington has since renewed and intensified sanctions on Iran, slashing the country’s economically vital crude oil sales by more than 80%.

-The measure will further complicate the chances of saving the accord that European powers, Russia and the European Union have urged Iran to respect.
-Speaking at a press conference at the end of a visit to China, Macron called Iran’s latest move “grave,” adding that he would speak with both Trump and the Iranians in coming days.
+The Iranian move will further complicate the chances of saving the accord that European powers, Russia and the European Union have urged Iran to respect.

+Speaking at a news conference at the end of a visit to China, French President Emmanuel Macron called Iran’s latest move “grave,” adding that he would speak with both Trump and the Iranians in coming days.

-Responding to Washington’s “maximum pressure” policy, Iran has bypassed the restrictions of the deal step-by-step - including by breaching both its cap on stockpiled enriched uranium and on the fissile level of enrichment.
+Responding to Washington’s “maximum pressure” policy, Iran has bypassed restrictions of the deal step-by-step - including by breaching both its cap on stockpiled enriched uranium and on the fissile level of enrichment.

 Iran said on Monday it was developing advanced centrifuges that can enrich uranium faster.

-The biggest obstacle to building a nuclear weapon is obtaining enough fissile material — highly enriched uranium or plutonium — for the core of the bomb.
-A central aim of the deal was to extend the time Iran would need to do that, if it chose to, to a year from about 2-3 months.
+The biggest obstacle to building a nuclear weapon is obtaining enough fissile material — highly enriched uranium or plutonium — for the core of a bomb.
+A central aim of the deal was to extend the time Iran would need to do that, if it chose to, to a year from about 2 to 3 months.

-Writing by Parisa Hafezi; Editing by Sandra Maler, Jonathan Oatis and Richard Chang
+Writing by Parisa Hafezi; additional reporting by Humeyra Pamuka and David Brunnstrom; Editing by Jonathan Oatis, Richard Chang and Bill Berkrot